freedomofpress/dangerzone/INSTALL.md

 curl -o - https://packages.freedom.press/yum-tools-prod/dangerzone/dangerzone.repo \
     | sudo tee /etc/yum.repos.d/dangerzone.repo > /dev/null
 rpm-ostree install dangerzone
+# Alternatively, use dangerzone-slim if you prefer to install dangerzone
+# without its container (it will be downloaded at first use)
+rpm-ostree install dangerzone-slim
 ```

 After the above command completes, restart your computer to complete the installation.